CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 ## Penetration

-Additional Penetration from the Weapon Resource Class.
-Weapon Resource Class Penetration added to a Weapon's Penetration results in the total Penetration for the Combat Roll.
+Additional Penetration from the Ammo.
+Ammo Penetration is added to Weapon Penetration results in the total Penetration for the Combat Roll.

 ## Range

-A Weapon Resource Class can have a Range that overrides the Weapon's Range that it is used with.
+A Ammo can have a Range that overrides the Weapon's Range that it is used with.
 This can represent self propelled made projectiles or high pressure ballistic ammunition.
-If a Weapon Resource Class Range is "None", then default to the Weapon's Range.
+If a Ammo Range is "None", then default to the Weapon's Range.

 ## Damage Types

-Damage Types added from the Weapon Resource Class.
+Damage Types added from the Ammo.

 ## Area Of Effect

-A Weapon Resource Class can have an Area Of Effect that overrides the Weapon's Area Of Effect that it is used with.
+A Ammo can have an Area Of Effect that overrides the Weapon's Area Of Effect that it is used with.
 This can represent a bomb arrow or an explosive projectile.
-If a Weapon Resource Class Area Of Effect is "None", then default to the Weapon's Area Of Effect.
+If a Ammo Area Of Effect is "None", then default to the Weapon's Area Of Effect.

-## Weapon Resource Class List
+## Ammo List

 |                  Name                   |         Resource Class         | Dice Pool Mod | Base Dice Tier Adjustment | Penetration | Range | Damage<br />Types | Area Of<br />Effect |
 | :-------------------------------------: | :----------------------------: | :-----------: | :-----------------------: | :---------: | :---: | :---------------: | :-----------------: |